TIBCOSoftware/tgdb-client/README.md

 # tgdb-client
 Client API for TIBCO(R) Graph Database.
-The clients implemented are Java Client and the Node Client.
+The clients implemented are Java Client and the Node.js Client.

 The java client comes bundled with the Community Edition as client library.